nirmeshk/luigi/README.md

 Advanced Testing Technique - 20%
 --------------------------------
-We used hypothesis [hypothesis docs](https://hypothesis.readthedocs.org/en/latest/index.html) to test luigi_grep.
+We used [hypothesis](https://hypothesis.readthedocs.org/en/latest/index.html) to test luigi_grep.
 This test file is available at test/luigi_grep_test.py.
 It runs tests using a specific type of input, in this case text, to try to find examples that break the test.
-Additionally you can specify assumptions about the input, so that it doesn't fail on inapplicable examples
+Additionally you can specify assumptions about the input, so that it doesn't fail on inapplicable examples.
+This is a property based testing tool.
+The coverage increased from 24% to 59% in the file under test.

 Base Analysis - 20%
 --------------------